tuura/pangraph/README.md

 *Todo: get a travis build thing*

-#Ye be warned, here be bugs
+#Ye be warned, here be bugs and undocumented features/changes.

 ##Mission